dragthor/dragthor.github.com/about.md

 In middle school I disliked studying for history tests.
 So I developed (in BASIC) a multiple choice quiz that randomly selected questions and randomized answer choices.
 At the end, it summed up your score and told the user (which was just me) which ones I got wrong.
 I regret losing the 5.25 inch floppy and not entering my program in the school science fair.
 It would have been so much better than a typical volcano project.

 ## First computer owned?
 The [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) with the floppy and tape drives.
-I spent a lot of time entering in programs from [Compute! magazine](http://www.atarimagazines.com/compute/).
-The `DATA` was exteremly frustration.
+I spent a lot of time entering programs from [Compute! magazine](http://www.atarimagazines.com/compute/).
+The `DATA` was exteremly frustration!
 And I copied games like crazy (using both sides of the floppy) as well as learning BASIC.
-Summer Games, Winter Games, and Impossible Mission which was one of the first games to synthesize voice using the famous SID chip that made it possible - "[Another visitor.
+Summer Games, Winter Games, and Impossible Mission which was one of the first games to synthesize voice using the famous [SID chip](https://www.c64-wiki.com/wiki/SID) that made it possible - "[Another visitor.
 Stay a while.
 Stay forever!](https://www.youtube.com/watch?v=k35dUj5kG90)"

 ## High school?
 I joined the computer club.
 Unfortunately, it was mostly [Wang](https://en.wikipedia.org/wiki/Wang_Laboratories) terminals, word processing, and setting UNIX directory permissions `-rwx`.